 A successful fresh start in the country of origin:

 A successful return therefore begins in Germany and is supported with services in the country of origin.
 To support people during reintegration, the programme is working together with national partners to operate advisory centres for jobs, migration and reintegration.
 There are currently centres in Albania, Ghana, Iraq, Kosovo, Morocco, Nigeria, Senegal, Serbia and Tunisia.
 Advisory services are offered in Afghanistan in cooperation with the International Organization for Migration (IOM).
 Advisory centres in Egypt, The Gambia and Pakistan are currently being planned.

 The advisory centres offer individual advice and information on training and employment options, organise job and career fairs, hold information events, and offer job application training.
 As well as providing advice, the programme offers a range of courses, vocational training measures and psychosocial support services that enable interested parties to improve their chances on the labour market.
 People who opt for self-employment can benefit from training and support for starting up a business.

 The programme is operating the advisory centres together with the respective national labour administration authorities and employment agencies.
-Moreover, they are working in close collaboration with various other projects that GIZ is implementing for the German Govern-ment, with civil society, with the private sector, with international organisations and with local institutions.
-They are taking a broad advisory approach, focusing not only on those returning from Germany or third countries, but also on internally displaced persons and the local population, allowing them to obtain advice on employment opportunities in the country concerned, on the requirements for regular migration and on the risks of irregular migration.
+Moreover, they are working in close collaboration with various other projects that GIZ is implementing for the German Government, with civil society, with the private sector, with international organisations and with local institutions.
+They are taking a broad advisory approach, focusing not only on those returning from Germany or third countries, but also on the local population and internally displaced persons, allowing them to obtain advice on employment opportunities in the country concerned, on the requirements for regular migration and on the risks of irregular migration.